opulo-inc/lumenpnp/doc/content/en/docs/_index.md

 It is completely open source and hackable.
 The main controller has three AUX ports, allowing anyone to add on peripherals or communicate with other machines.

 {{% alert color="danger" title="WARNING" %}}
-This documentation corresponds with a specific machine Build Number.
+This documentation corresponds with a specific machine **Build Number**.
+The Build Number represents what hardware, 3D printed parts, documentation version, and software your machine has.
+The first number is what version of the Opulo hardware kit you have.
+The second number dictates which version of the 3D printed parts is used.
+The third number dictates a version of the docs and software.

+{{< container-image path="build-number.png" alt="" >}}

 If you're building from a kit, check the included pamphlet for your Build Number.
+If your build number starts with `v2`, then that's the version of hardware you received.
+This is the `Z` value above.

+The `Y` value is the version of parts you 3D print.
+When you receive your kit, find the most recent release starting with the `Z` value you found in your pamphlet, and print the parts from there.
+Remember this number; these `Z` and `Y` numbers dictate your machine's hardware!

-If your build number is `v2.0.X`, the `v2.0` dictates the hardware you've received.
-The `X` dictates any software or documentation fixes. **Use the build number with the highest number in the X position that you see in the dropdown**.
-This means you'll be using the most up to date docs and software for your machine's hardware.
-For example, if your build number is `v2.0.X`, and you see `v2.0.0`, `v2.0.1`, and `v2.0.2`, select `v2.0.2`. **Check the drop down in the upper right to select your Build Number.**
+The `X` dictates any software or documentation updates. **Use the build number with the highest number in the X position that you see in the dropdown**.
+This means you'll be using the most up to date docs and software for your machine's hardware. **Check the drop down in the upper right to select your Build Number.**

+{{< container-image path="build-number-example.png" alt="" >}}

+For example, let's say you received a `v2` kit in the mail.
+The most recent release when you receive your kit is `v2.3.4`, so you print the parts from that release.
+Your machine's hardware is `v2.3`.
+If documentation or software updates happen for your hardware, you'll see other releases like `v2.3.5`, `v2.3.6`, or `v2.3.7` in the drop down above.
+Always use the most recent, so long as the first two numbers match your hardware (`v2.3`).

 {{% /alert %}}

 ## What's on this site?